demisto/content/Packs/MobileIronUEM/Integrations/MobileIronCORE/README.md

 ### mobileiron-core-get-device-by-mac
 ***
-This command is used to get a single device based on the device wifi mac address
+Gets a single device based on the device WiFi MAC address.

 #### Base Command